peter88213/nv_writer/docs/template/README.md

 > [!CAUTION]
 > This is an experimental Beta release.
 > Please check the results with *OpenOffice/LibreOffice Writer*, and report any issues if something seems strange.
+>
+> Since this plugin is currently under testing and development, updates may be provided frequently.
+> Consider installing the [nv_updater](https://github.com/peter88213/nv_updater/) update checker and running it from time to time.
+>
 > Feel free to share your thoughts in the [novelibre discussion forum](https://github.com/peter88213/novelibre/discussions).